 The coordinator has administered the Community financial contribution regarding its allocation between beneficiaries and activities, in accordance with the project grant agreement and the decisions taken by the consortium.
-He has made all the payment for the first period to the other beneficiaries without unjustified delay.
+All the payments for the first period to the other beneficiaries have been done without unjustified delay.